Customer Records Digitization for AMLC Compliance

 Purpose of digitizing for AMLC compliance

-- The digitization will be an enabler of swift transmission of data since customer records are available and retrievable easily.
-This eliminates the need for requesting documents from branches everytime there is a need.
+- Digitization will be an enabler of the swift transmission of data since customer records are available and retrievable easily.
+This eliminates the need for requesting documents from branches every time there is a need.

 - It prompts the proactive analysis of customers’ financial profiles in a bid to curtail illegal wealth.

-- With the Philippine economy experiencing the fastest growth in Asia, it helps add to their competitiveness.
-Such ensures that their organizations can base operations or conduct operations internationally, therefor a bigger market.
+- With the Philippine economy experiencing the fastest growth in Asia, it helps add to its competitiveness.
+Such ensures that their organizations can base operations or conduct operations internationally, therefore a bigger market.